Sustainable Development Goal 16

 Regional Network of Gender Trainers

 Women Leaders - Ms. Radmila Shekerinska, Minister of Defence, North Macedonia

 Why is it important?

-Building upon the successful implementation of Phase I run from 2010 to 2012, UNDP SEESAC and the regional project partners began the implementation of Phase II of the Strengthening of Regional Cooperation on Gender Mainstreaming in Security Sector Reform in the Western Balkans project with the aim of consolidating and ensuring the sustainability of results achieved during Phase I. This project is funded by the Norwegian Ministry of Foreign Affairs and Slovak Ministry of Foreign Affairs and runs from 2019 to 2021.
+Building upon the successful implementation of Phase I (2012-2016), UNDP SEESAC and Ministries of Defence in Bosnia and Herzegovina, Montenegro, North Macedonia and Serbia - with the aim of consolidating and ensuring the sustainability of results achieved during Phase I - began the implementation of Phase II (2019-2021) of the Strengthening of Regional Cooperation on Gender Mainstreaming in Security Sector Reform in the Western Balkans project, funded by the Norwegian Ministry of Foreign Affairs and Slovak Ministry of Foreign Affairs.